 The ICT undergraduate major focuses on the intersection of technology, people who use that technology, policies and regulations that govern the use of that technology, and communities or environments in which that technology is used.
 Students may pursue a BA or BS in concentrations such as ICT Commercialization and Technology Management.
-There is also a study abroad opportunity in Germany for ICT students.

 Starting in Fall 2017, the ICT program offers a unique online degree track in Information Studies (IS).
 Students in this program track are specially admitted and may complete their ICT degree fully online.
 Information studies track students will learn how information can be created, communicated, stored, and/or transformed to benefit individuals, organizations, and society.
-In our information based society, teaching students practical skills for analyzing, processing, managing information that will allow them to then create technology-based solutions using a user-centered approach and evaluate the roles of information in a variety of organizational settings is a valuable skill set that is currently sought by employers.
+In our information-based society, it is important to teach students practical skills for analyzing, processing, and managing information.
+Creating technology-based solutions using a user-centered approach and evaluating the roles of information in a variety of organizational settings is a valuable skill set that is currently sought by employers.
 Students in the Information Studies track may transfer hours (i.e., 60 hours) and will complete the Information Studies track, the major, and other University requirements (i.e., up to 60 hours total) completely online.
 More information and requirements for entering the ICT program as an online student may be found here: https://ci.uky.edu/sis/ict/onlinetrack